detelinradev/carpooling/README.md

 ![2019-08-30 (42)](https://user-images.githubusercontent.com/39421427/64017445-43ee3a00-cb32-11e9-95a5-ad3f76849588.png)

-Here we login with passenger's account and in the same trip we could see the fields to rate driver and give feedback to driver as well as in the driver's account
+Here we log in with the passenger's account and on the same trip we could see the fields to rate the driver and give feedback to the driver as well as in the driver's account

 ![2019-08-30 (43)](https://user-images.githubusercontent.com/39421427/64017446-43ee3a00-cb32-11e9-975d-a43fa1717851.png)

-If we don't want to see this trip anymore we are able to cancel it.
-The option is available in whole cycle of trip statuses and passneger statuses, as this is the option to delete the trip from list with your trips as well as the option to cancel it before the trip starts
+If we don't want to see this trip anymore we can cancel it.
+The option is available in the whole cycle of trip statuses and passenger statuses, as this is the option to delete the trip from the list with your trips as well as the option to cancel it before the trip starts
 ![2019-08-30 (46)](https://user-images.githubusercontent.com/39421427/64017451-4486d080-cb32-11e9-979e-1f679405b74c.png)

-Once you cancel it, you will be redirected to your `My trips` page where it will no longer appears
+Once you cancel it, you will be redirected to your `My trips` page where it will no longer appear

 ![2019-08-30 (47)](https://user-images.githubusercontent.com/39421427/64017452-4486d080-cb32-11e9-99c0-ecdce96edab7.png)

 Now back in the driver's account.
 Where the button `Delete trip` is still available, so if for any reason we don't want to see this trip anymore we can use it, and delete it permanently.
 That is not true delete, we decide to implement  "silent" delete and just patch a field isDeleted in the database, what gives us option to recover the data, if it becomes of any interest.
-All search methods has an appropriate filter to not show deleted trips
+All search methods have an appropriate filter to not show deleted trips

 ![2019-08-30 (48)](https://user-images.githubusercontent.com/39421427/64017453-4486d080-cb32-11e9-9677-29c8db8a9b59.png)